jaredpar/arcade/Rolex/notes.md

 outright.
 - The correlation util should be split into a builder (mutable) and a reader (immutable).
 That will let the queue code be changed into a fan out pattern.
+- The correlation grouping should be split into two zip files:
+    1. DLLs which have a write date within one week.
+These are likely DLLs which were built by the developer
+    2. DLLs which have an older write date.
+These are likely framework / external references and are less likely to change.
+More chance the correlation payload will stay stable between builds

 # Helix API Feedback